JASory/Random/README.md

 # Random
 Repository of Random, Useful, or Novel Functions
+- Elementary Cellular Automata and Game of Life, implemented using efficient Bitvector
 - Ellipse Perimeter formulas
 - Games - Monty Hall, and Fares Problem simulation
 - Minesweeper - Novel approach to the minesweeper game, highly applicable to other grid-based problems